CSC-3380-Spring-2025/Team-11/README.md

 ```
 These steps are also located at https://docs.godotengine.org/en/stable/tutorials/scripting/c_sharp/c_sharp_basics.html under the Visual Studio Code section.

 All you need to do now is to go to File -> Open Folder to find the folder and then start the debugger in VSCode and the Godot project will run.
-Run the project at least once in VSCode to get the Export variables created in the files to show up in the editor.
+Run the project at least once in VSCode to get the Export variables show up in the editor.

 ## Dependencies
 - Godot .NET 4.3